 - Home visitation

 - Developmental assessments

-- Interdiscipinary support of familial, social, emotional and behavioral issues for young children and their families
+- Interdisciplinary support of familial, social, emotional and behavioral issues for young children and their families

-The Effective Teaching and Learning (ETL) branch of CEED aims to design and implement systems to support early childhood providers, children, and families, and to bring evidence-based practices to the field.
-We strive to improve the early childhood workforce to ensure effective teaching and learning and supportive systems for young children, administrators, caregivers, teachers, and families.
+The Effective Teaching and Learning (ETL) branch of CEED aims to design and implement systems to support early childhood providers, children, and families.
+In addition, it will bring evidence-based practices to the field.
+We strive to improve the early childhood workforce to ensure effective teaching and learning, and supportive systems for young children, administrators, caregivers, teachers, and families.

-- Ongoing professional development to early childhood leaders and practioners
+- Ongoing professional development to early childhood leaders and practitioners.

 - Strengths-based consultation services